papatakabookclub/BLIS-PYQs/index.md

 ### Term-End Examination December, 2021
 **Part-I Answer any four, in about 500 words each.
 (4*4=40)**

+- (i) What do you understand by subject approach in literature search ?
+Explain steps involved in it with examples.
+- (ii) What is an adhoc bibliography ?
+Discuss its functions and steps involved in its preparation.
+- (iii) What is selective dissemination of information (SDI) service ?
+Explain the steps involved in providing it.
+- (iv) What is an abstracting periodical ?
+Discuss its need and purpose.
+- (v) Define information analysis and synthesis.
+Describe the steps involved in it.
+- (vi) Discuss the 7 P’s of marketing of services in the context of web marketing.

 **Part-II Answer any six, in about 250 words each.
 (6*5=30)**

+- (i) Differentiate between a single source digest and a multiple source digest.
+List the components of a digest.
+- (ii) Describe how would you organise a newspaper clipping service.
+- (iii) What is consolidated information ?
+Describe the process of information consolidation.
+- (iv) Explain the concepts of packaging and repackaging of information.
+- (v) Describe the guidelines for the effective presentation and layout of a technical digest.
+- (vi) Enumerate the services of British Library Document Supply Centre (BLDSC).
+Describe any two of these.
+- (vii) Enumerate different web-based information sharing services.
+Describe any two of these services.
+- (viii) Discuss issues and challenges associated with quality web content.

+---

 ### Term-End Examination June, 2021
 **Part-I Answer any four, in about 500 words each.
 (4*4=40)**